 Patacones are a type of classic bar food in Costa Rica.
 It’s a perfect dish for gatherings with family and friends, and is ideal for sharing as it’s vegan and gluten-free.

-Patacones are also delicious as a side dish to ceviches (fish marinated in lime juice with added onions and cilantro).
+Patacones are also delicious as a side dish to ceviches (fish marinated in lime or lemon juice with added onions and cilantro).

 This stew-like dish is a traditional way to prepare food in Costa Rica, taking relevance at the beginning of the 20th century.
 It’s said to have been born from the last and only dictatorship the country faced in 1917.